Dress the Part

 Black Tie Optional.....Same as above, except Gentlemen have the option of wearing a regular suit with a tie (bow tie preferred), and Ladies wear a cocktail gown or dinner dress.
 Long to full-length skirts are preferred; short skirts are not recommended.
 This is the attire we require for our Annual Nutcracker Ball.
 All other Special Events are usually Semi-Formal.

 Formal......Gentlemen in suit and tie (a sport coat is often acceptable), Ladies in a cocktail dress or evening dress.

 Semi-formal.....
 Gentlemen in dress slacks with a dress shirt and tie, jacket is optional.
 Other options include a vest or sweater that shows the tie.
 At the lower end of formality these events can be attended without a tie, e.g. with a turtleneck and jacket.
 Ladies in evening dress or dinner dress, but other chic outfits are also acceptable, like flowing pants, etc.

 Dressy Casual.....
-This calls for dressed-up versions of casual looks.
-For him, it could be trousers and a sportcoat, for her, a dressy pants look.
+This is the most common attire for social dancing.
+It calls for dressed-up versions of casual looks.
+For him, it could be trousers and a sportscoat, for her, a dressy pants look.
 This is the typical dress for The Promenade's regular Social Dances.
 Jeans, shorts, T-shirts and other casual looks are NOT appropriate for Dressy Casual Events.

 Casual.....
 This generally means anything goes, jeans included.
 At The Promenade the only time jeans are appropriate is for Swing Dance Events.